 Burg Eltz, near Koblenz at the confluence of the Mosel and Rhine Rivers, is one of the most romantic medieval castles in Germany and all of Europe.

 Burg Eltz is an authentic medieval castle romantically located in an isolated valley in the Rhinelands off the Mosel River near Koblenz in Germany.
 In contrast to other castles in the Rhine area, Burg Eltz has never been taken in war and thus maintains its historical appearance without having had to resort to nineteenth-century historicist architecture.
-Day trip tours from Frankfurt to Burg Eltz are often available in the summer season.
+Day trip tours from Frankfurt to Burg Eltz are often available in the summer season but public transportation to Burg Eltz is also an easy option.

 A Brief History of Burg Eltz near Koblenz